mkraenz/you-are-awesome-app-backend/README.md

 - Open DynamoDb Workbench -> Operations Builder -> Add connection -> DynamoDB local -> port 7999
 - create a table with the script `create-table.ts` (adjust code accordingly)
 - Select the Table to see its Items

-#### Issues

-The `docker-compose.yml` from AWS Docs errored when trying to actually connect.
-It's caused by a permission issue inside the container.
-Added `user: root` to fix it.

 ## Links